 Jirles attended the Beijing Center at the University of International Business and Economics in Beijing, China and pursued a program of study that offered Intensive Chinese language classes as well course work in Asian history, politics and culture.
 Emily also traveled beyond Beijing to the provinces of Sichuan, Tibet, Yunnan, and others.
 Just 138 Boren Scholarships were awarded nationally in 2011-12, a number drawn from only 83 colleges and universities across the country.

 Udall Scholarship: AJ Ferguson

-AJ Ferguson, a junior Berry Scholar major in Mechanical Engineering, has been awarded a 2011 Udall Foundation Scholarship.
+AJ Ferguson, 2012 Berry Scholar major in Mechanical Engineering, was awarded a 2011 Udall Foundation Scholarship during his junior year.
 A 14-member independent review committee selected this year's group of 80 Scholars on the basis of three factors: a commitment to careers in the environment, health care or tribal public policy; leadership potential; and academic achievement.
 Each scholarship provides up to $5,000 for the Scholar's junior or senior year.
 Ferguson is the first University of Dayton student to be selected for the award.

 Rotary Scholarship: Zachary Sideras

 2011 Honors graduate Zachary Sideras was the district nominee for the 2011-2012 Ambassadorial Scholarship through The Rotary Club of Dayton.
 Sideras majored in International Studies and History.
 As a Rotary Scholar, he continued his education in a Master's program in a Middle Eastern-related field at St. Andrews, Scotland.
 The Ambassadorial Scholarship provides up to $26,000 for one academic year of study abroad.